Generic name: oseltamivir [ os-el-TAM-ih-veer ]

 Oseltamivir is an antiviral medication that blocks the actions of influenza virus types A and B in your body.

 Oseltamivir is used to treat influenza in people 2 weeks of age and older who have had flu symptoms for 2 days or less.
-Oseltamivir may also be given to prevent influenza in people who are at least 1 year old, who may be exposed but do not yet have symptoms.
+Oseltamivir may also be given to prevent influenza in people who may have been exposed but do not yet have symptoms.
 This medicine will not treat the common cold.